Skip to content

 • You’re the son of Reverend Francis and Margery (Winlowe) Bernard.
 Bernard, Francis was born in July 1712 in Nettleham, England.

-• You landed at Perth Amboy on Wednesday, June 14th, 1758, from “His Majesty’s ship the Terrible “-on board of which he had come as passenger, having with him his wife and family; and as the papers of the day furnish a more particular account of his reception in the province than is given of that of any of his predecessors, it may be well to portray the form and ceremony that in those days ” did hedge about a Governor.”
+• You landed at Perth Amboy on Wednesday, June 14th, 1758, from “His Majesty’s ship the Terrible “-on board which he had come as a passenger, having with him his wife and family; and as the papers of the day furnish a more particular account of his reception in the province than is given of that of any of his predecessors, it may be well to portray the form and ceremony that in those days ” did hedge about a Governor.”

 MLH also wanted to find out where the Bernards lived while in New Jersey.
-Our research indicates Perth Amboy as two of the Bernard’s children were born in Perth Amboy.
+Our research indicates Perth Amboy as two of Bernard’s children were born in Perth Amboy.
 MLH has reached out to a number of scholars and researchers to verify.
 From the book The Bernards of Abington by Sophia Elizabeth Higgins

 Perth Amboy map c1776 and today.